Camping Guide

 In Garnet Canyon

-Garnet Canyon water map & camping zones
+Garnet Canyon water & camping zones

 (water only shown along the climbers' trail to Lower Saddle)

-The climbers trail is mostly well defined all the way to the Lower Saddle but it does disappear in a few spots.
 Check our webpage covering the approach to the Lower Saddle for more information.

-Published Distance
+OLD Published Distance

 (GPS values differ on distance)